linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Ratio Analysis + Valuation Review.md

 	- Calculate net operating profit after tax ("NOPAT") and changes to invested capital
 	- Calculate projected FCF

-	> Note: McKinsey valuation book uses net operating profit less adjusted taxes ("NOPLAT"), which 1) adjusts for cash taxes on operating income and 2) treats deferred taxes as non-operating items.
+	> Note: McKinsey valuation book uses net operating profit less adjusted taxes ("NOPLAT"),  which 1) adjusts for cash taxes on [[Operating Income vs. Net Income What's the Difference|Operating Income]] and 2) treats deferred taxes as non-operating items.
 NOPAT treats deferred taxes as operating,  but as long as tax expense and deferred taxes are treated consistently,  using NOPAT vs NOPLAT leads to the same results.

-2. **Discounting**
+1. **Discounting**
 	- Calculate the present value of FCFs in the explicit forecast period by discounting the forecasted FCFs with WACC
 	- Apply a mid-year adjustment to the PVs as appropriate

-3. **Continuing Value**
+1. **Continuing Value**
 	- Continuing value represents the value of the firm's FCFs after the explicit forecast period
 	- It is typically a perpetuity
 	- With growth & reinvestment,  continuing value is defined as:

 	$$\frac{FCF_{T+1}}{WACC - g}$$